gitbls/sdm/Docs/Plugins.md

 * **proxy** &mdash;TBH not sure what this does.
 If you figure it out, let me know ;)

 The default apt-cacher-ng server install uses port 3142. apt-cacher-ng will be enabled by sdm FirstBoot and ready to process requests after the FirstBoot process completes.

+NOTE: The apt-cacher-ng plugin installs the apt-cacher-ng *server*.
+The `--aptcache` command line switch configures the IMG to be an apt-cacher-ng client and use the specified apt-cacher-ng server.

+The plugin configures apt as a client to use itself as the apt caching server.
+This is typically not what you want on every system, so consider using `--plugin apt-cacher-ng` on the `--burn` command line for those systems that will be actually be deployed as apt caching servers.

 ### apt-file